-SUBJECT: (FOUO) Suspension of Driving Privileges for
+MEMORANDUM FOR XXX ATTENTION: FROM: 374 MSG/CD SUBJECT: (FOUO) Suspension of Driving Privileges for 1.
+(U) Driving Suspension.
+Your driving privileges are suspended for a period of You are hereby ordered not to drive any motor vehicle in Japan or on any military installation during any period the suspension is in effect.
+This suspension covers both Privately Owned Vehicles (POV) and Government Owned Vehicles (GOV).
+2. (U) Hearing Request.
+You may request a hearing regarding this suspension by submitting a written request endorsed by your unit Commander to 374 SFS Reports and Analysis Reports and Analysis within calendar days of this letter.
+Failure to obtain your Commander's endorsement will result in a denial of your hearing request.

-- 1. (U) Driving Suspension.
-Your driving privileges are suspended for a period of \\\\\\\.
-You are hereby ordered not to drive any motor vehicle in Japan or on any military installation during any period the suspension is in effect.
-This suspension covers both Privately Owned Vehicles (POV) and Government Owned Vehicles (GOV). - 2.
-(U) Hearing Request.
-You may request a hearing regarding this suspension by submitting a written request endorsed by your unit Commander to 374 SFS/S5 Reports and Analysis anytime during the suspension.
-Failure to obtain your Commander's endorsement will result in a denial of your hearing request. - a.
-(U) Your hearing request will be reviewed by the 374 MSG/CCE and you will be notified of a hearing date and time.
-You and your First Sergeant or Senior NCO or Officer in your chain of command must appear at the stated date and time.
+- a.
+(U) If timely made, your hearing request will be reviewed by the 374 MSG/CCE and you will be notified of a hearing date and time.
+You and your First Sergeant, Senior NCO or an Officer in your chain of command must appear at the stated date and time.
 The hearing will be held before the Wing Traffic Review Officer (WTRO), 374 MSG/CD or 374 MSG/DD.
-You may present witnesses or other evidence at the hearing relevant to the suspension and may be represented by private counsel at your own expense. - 3.
+You may present witnesses or other evidence at the hearing relevant to these issues and may be represented by private counsel at your own expense. - 3.
 (U) Requirement.
 Regardless of whether you request a hearing, you must immediately surrender your USFJ Form 4EJ.
 You must provide a copy of this driving suspension to your Vehicle NCO (VCNO). - 4.
 (U) Restricted Driving Privileges.
 Under certain conditions you may be allowed restricted driving privileges.
-All requests for restricted driving privileges must be submitted in writing to 374 SFS/S5 Reports and Analysis and must include a statement that your license has not been suspended or revoked by state, federal, or Japanese licensing authorities.
+All requests for restricted driving privileges must be submitted in writing to 374 SFS Reports and Analysis Reports and Analysis and must include a statement that your license has not been suspended or revoked by state, federal, or Japanese licensing authorities.
 Your commander must submit or endorse all requests for restricted driving privileges.
 For further guidance on the restricted driving requests, refer to YABI 31-116. - 5.
 (U) Reinstatement.
-In accordance with YABI 31-116, Para 2.10.8., personnel involved in a DUI/DWI/DWDI or Traffic Point Accumulation suspension who submit a request for full reinstatement of driving privileges; the request must be endorsed by the respective unit commander, first sergeant or equivalent branch chief and show proof of attendance at one of the programs below for the listed infraction.
+In accordance with YABI 31-116, Para 2.10.8., personnel involved in a DUI/DWI or Traffic Point Accumulation suspension who submit a request for full reinstatement of driving privileges; the request must be endorsed by the respective unit commander, first sergeant or equivalent Agency Chief and show proof of attendance at one of the programs below for the listed infraction.
 If the individual fails to complete the required course(s), the suspension or revocation of installation driving privileges will be extended until completion.
-For suspensions not identified below (5 a, b); personnel need only a letter endorsed by their unit commander, first sergeant or equivalent branch chief to have their driving privileges reinstated.
+For suspensions not identified below (5 a, b); personnel need only a letter endorsed by their unit commander, first sergeant or equivalent Agency Chief to have their driving privileges reinstated.